ClarcTeam/CLARC/README.md

 ## Embedding Generation and Reranking

+The data used in experiments could be downloaded at https://huggingface.co/datasets/ClarcTeam/CLARC in zip files.

 The script `embedding/dataset2rank_emb.py` is used to calculate embeddings for queries and code snippets.
 These embeddings are then utilized to rerank candidate pools within the dataset.

 Execute the script using the following command structure: